dvargo22/dvargo22.github.io/_posts/2025-22-01-UX-writing-challenges.md

 **Button(s):** 25 characters max
 ![Sports app promo screen](/imgs/UX writing challenges/sports app promo screen.png)
 ### Why This Solution Works
+By balancing clarity, relevance, and a compelling CTA, this solution is designed to attract users and encourage them to engage with the app immediately.
 #### Tailored to the User's Situation:
-The header directly addresses the target audience: sports fans who can't attend games but still want to stay connected.
+The header directly addresses the target audience: sports fans who can't attend games or watch from home but still want to stay connected.
 It emphasizes that they can follow their favorite team no matter where they are, resonating with the user's lifestyle.
 #### Concise and Impactful Body Copy:
 The body copy is short, to the point, and covers the app’s core features: game reminders, score updates, and highlight reels.
 It avoids unnecessary detail while clearly communicating the app's value.
 #### Appealing to the On-the-Go User: